gcentral/Website/content/VIPM/ni_lib_log_ip/index.md

 title: "NI Log IP"
 externalUrl: https://www.vipm.io/package/ni_lib_log_ip
 date: 2016-05-19
-summary: "This IP provides an FPGA block for computing 20*Log(x) using a lookup table on the FPGA."
+summary: "This package provides FPGA IP for computing the logarithm of a scalar.
+Its intended use is for converting the output of an FFT from RMS V to dB."
 showSummary: true
 showAuthor: false
 showEdit: false